moth-quantum/quantum-audio/README.md

 The Quantum Audio Package provides fundamental operations for representing audio as Quantum States that can be processed on a Quantum computer (or Simulator) and played back in the classical world 🔊.

-The objective of Quantum Audio is to enable new ways of exploring audio signal processing for artistic and research purposes.
+The objective of Quantum Audio is to enable new ways of exploring audio signal processing for artistic and research purposes 💫

 ## 🗒️ Table of Contents